Butterfly Pose in Yoga: How Does It Help in Improving Your Health?

 Butterfly Pose Benefits During Pregnancy

-You can incorporate the butterfly pose into your prenatal yoga routine till the end of your pregnancy.
-It helps in relieving tension and stiffness in the lower back, hips, and inner thighs, which promotes relaxation and increases flexibility.
-The pose also builds strength and improves circulation in the muscles of the pelvic floor.
-These benefits can help you physically prepare for labor and contribute to smooth delivery.
-Prenatal yoga can also help reduce stress, anxiety, and depression and reduce the pain response by improving immunity and emotional well-being.
+These butterfly exercise benefits can help you physically prepare for labour and contribute to a smooth delivery.
+Prenatal yoga can also help reduce stress, anxiety, and depression, and reduce the pain response by improving immunity and emotional well-being.

 Tips to Perform The Butterfly Pose

-You can do the butterfly pose at the beginning or end of a yoga routine or by yourself.
-Tips for practicing butterfly pose:
+You can do the butterfly yoga pose at the beginning or end of a yoga routine or by yourself.
+Tips for practising the butterfly pose:

 • Sit on the edge of a pillow or folded blanket.
 This helps in sitting straight comfortably.